-During the last reporting period (September 2019 - July 2020), there have been 0 incidents of homophobic bullying reported.
+During the last reporting period (September 2020 - July 2021), there has been 1 incident of bullying reported.

 Racist Incidents:

 Racial abuse is not tolerated in any form or kind - a Racist incident folder contains all details should an incident occur.